Klocman/Bulk-Crap-Uninstaller/doc/NativeDarkMode-Handoff.md

 A subsequent read-only replay populated all four Properties pages from one installed entry in dark, light and both controlled contrast palettes; no production defect was found.
+A second replay covered nested/context menus and the actual main/progress toolbar overflow in the same palettes.
+No split/drop-down button controls exist in source, and no production defect was found in the applicable surfaces.
 The light-contrast test applied the installed hcwhite.theme color table while high contrast was active; it was not native Settings selection of that theme.